-We prepare all asbestos lawsuits as if we are going to trial.
+We always prepare as if we are going to trial.
 However, some of our mesothelioma cases settle out of court without going through a trial.
 In the event that a trial does occur, our mesothelioma attorneys are trained to make this process as easy on you and your family as possible.

 14. Will my case be part of a mesothelioma class action?

 No. Class action lawsuits are reserved for scenarios in which a group of individuals are injured in substantially the same manner.
 Since asbestos-related diseases manifest themselves differently in each affected individual, it is our belief that such claims are not proper for class actions.
 We handle all mesothelioma lawsuits on an individual basis so that you receive the settlement that you deserve.

 For more information about the mesothelioma lawsuit process, watch the video below.

 * Please note that recovery results vary per client.
 The recovery amounts in asbestos lawsuits reflect the specific facts of that case.
 Further, recovery amounts in past asbestos litigation cases are not a guarantee of future results.

 Mesothelioma Client Testimonials

 “The Firm makes you feel like you’re somebody, and like you do matter.
 Sometimes you get the wrong interpretation of lawyers and attorneys – they’re good people.
 They’re humans too, they’re just trying to help.
 They become good friends, evenRead More